EvoHull/Tapirs/docs/Setting-up-Tapirs/setup.md

 The `resources/` directory must contain 2 subdirectories: a) `libraries/` b) `databases/`

-## 01_demultiplexed
+## demultiplexed sequence data

-The start point of this workflow is demultiplexed fastq.gz sequence files in the `resources/libraries` directory.
-Each directory is a sequencing library (eg `resources/libraries/river1`) and each library contains your sequences (eg `sample1.fastq.gz`)
+The start point of this workflow is demultiplexed `fastq.gz` sequence files in the `resources/libraries` directory.
+Each directory in `libraries` is a sequencing library (eg `resources/libraries/river1`) and each library contains your sequences in 1 or more fastq files (eg `sample1.fastq.gz`)

 It is essential for reproducibility that this starting data is kept together with the experiment.
 If size prohibits its inclusion then archive it publicly and include the doi into the experimental record.